liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 [TrashHandler](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/trash/TrashHandler.html)
 interface for each trash-enabled entity.
-Recycle Bin trash handlers manage the entries as the are moved into the Recycle Bin, viewed in the Recycle Bin, restored, or permantently deleted.
+Recycle Bin trash handlers manage the entries as the are moved into the Recycle Bin, viewed in the Recycle Bin, restored, or permanently deleted.
 As a convenience, Liferay provides abstract class [BaseTrashHandler](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/trash/BaseTrashHandler.html) that your trash handlers to extend.